Kambammohankalyan/book-store-mern/README.md

 ## Usage

 1. Ensure the backend server is running on port 5000.
-2. Open the frontend application in your browser (usually at `http://localhost:5173`).
+2. Open the frontend application in your browser.
 3.  **User**: Register/Login to browse books and place orders.
 4.  **Admin**: Access the admin dashboard to manage the store.